feathersjs-ecosystem/authentication/docs/spec.md

   .use('/authorizations', memory())
   .use(errorHandler());

-// Auth specific middleware
+// Auth Chain.
+Auth specific verification hooks app.authentication.use( verifyJWT(), populateAuthorization(), verifyClientId(),
-app.authentication.use(
-  verifyJWT(),
-  populateAuthorization(),
-  verifyClientId(),
-  // any other verification middleware
+  // any other verification hooks
 );

 app.service('authentication').hooks({